jeromeetienne/threex.cloudgaming/README.md

 [threex](http://jeromeetienne.github.io/threex/) module
 for
 [three.js](http://threejs.org)
-which provide an cloudgaming for other developpers.
+which provide an 2-cents cloudgaming solution for webgl games.
-Thus they can copy it and start their own extension.
+The implementation is simple.
+The whole thing is 300lines at the moment.
+It is easy to use too.
+I did a minigame to test it.
+It worked ok at 20fps over wifi.
+Performances may fit your use case or not.
+Bench it and see.

 You can see slides [here](http://jeromeetienne.github.io/threex.cloudgaming/slides/)